 Tonix has two pre-IND programs that are focused on biodefense technologies.

 TNX-801 is a potential smallpox preventing vaccine containing a live synthetic version of horsepox virus.
 TNX-801 has unique properties that Tonix believes may lower toxicity and offer potential safety advantages over existing vaccinia-based vaccines.
 The licensure of TNX-801 may be qualified for Priority Review Voucher under the Medical Countermeasure incentive provided by the 21st Century Cures Act.

 TNX-701 is a biodefense technology relating to the development of protective agents against radiation exposure.
 Tonix has begun nonclinical research and development on TNX-701 and plans to develop it under the Animal Efficacy Rule.

 There is growing recognition that there is a constellation of disorders where sleep disturbances may have a role in the pathophysiology (psychiatry, chronic pain, and neurology).
 TNX-102 SL, by improving sleep quality, may offer not only therapeutic benefit but a unique approach to treating some of these disorders.
 Tonix will consider life-cycle opportunities for TNX-102 SL as the clinical development progresses.

 Our experienced team has a strong track record of success in drug development, regulatory approvals, and product launch activities.

-TNX-102 SL (cyclobenzaprine HCl sublingual tablets) is an Investigational New Drug and has not been approved for any indication.
-Tonmya(R) has been conditionally accepted by the FDA as the proposed trade name for TNX-102 SL for the treatment of PTSD.
+*TNX-102 SL (cyclobenzaprine HCl sublingual tablets) is an investigational new drug and has not been approved for any indication.